vuejs/rfcs/active-rfcs/0000-router-active-link.md

 ```

 They also make more sense from a router perspective because links will be active based on the route record being active or not.
 This is specially important for nested routes and aliases which currently are not active if they do not share a part of the current url with the router-link location.
+It also makes more sense from a navigation perspective for an active link not to trigger a new navigation (except in the case of nested routes where it could be a navigation).

 # Detailed design